tkdaj/react-validated-form/README.md

 `name`: required for the form as well as ALL validatable fields `formErrorClass`: `optional` Specific error class to be applied to the entire form `onInvalidSubmissionAttempt`: If the form is submitted, but is invalid, this funcion will be called.
-Two parameters are passed - the submit event object and the formValues.
+Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
 `onValidSubmissionAttempt`: If the form is submitted and is valid this funcion will be called.
-Two parameters are passed - the submit event object and the formValues.
+Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
-`initialFieldValues`: `optional` An object containing the initial values you wish to set the fields to.
-Use the field name as the key, and the initial field value and the value within the object.
 `customValidators`: `optional` An object which can contain custom error messages or validation logic within an `isValid` function.
 It should be shaped like this:

 ```typescript